[Editor's note: This story was updated at 8:55 a.m. CT Feb. 24.]

-HOUSTON—The oil and gas industry is coming back to life across U.S. shale plays, though the speed of the rebound so far is causing concern for some analysts.
+HOUSTON—The oil and gas industry is coming back to life across U.S. shale plays, with the still Permian Basin leading the way.

 Driven by the recent stability of oil prices at $50 a barrel, Clarke said the best U.S. energy companies are looking at double digit growth for 2017.
 However, the effect of such accelerated development might lead to higher costs and less efficiency for producers.